$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

-A similar result appears, when one wants to prove an equivariant form of the Riemann-Roch Theorem (cf. \cite{EGRR}).
-The same holds true, if we consider Beilinson motives $\DM_{\QQ}$ as they satisfy \'etale descent.
+A similar result appears when one wants to prove an equivariant form of the Riemann-Roch Theorem (cf. \cite{EGRR}).
+The same holds, if we consider cohomology theories in $\SH_{\QQ,\et}$ as they satisfy \'etale descent.
 This descent property is the ambiguity here.
 One can show that even rational $K$-theory of stacks does not satisfy \'etale descent (for $G$-theory one can give precise conditions on quotient stacks, cf. \cite[\S 3]{Jo1}).
 Nevertheless, we want to show the implications of our calculations for Chow groups and completed $K$-theory.

 The upshot of Corollary \ref{cor.lin.quot.tensor} is that it gives us a tensor description